FAIR-IMPACT/fuji/evaluation/README.md

 Once it is running, run the [assessment notebook](./assessment.ipynb).
 This will produce a set of JSON files with the responses received for each repository in `./results`.
-Please note that due to this folder is not tracked by Git.
+Please note that this folder is not tracked by Git.

 Next, run the [analysis notebook](./analysis.ipynb).
 This will overwrite the CSV files and produce plots.